frobware/haproxy-hacks/OCPBUGS-12858/README.md

 		  weight: 100
 		wildcardPolicy: None

-Note the absence of TLS key/certificate.
-Without specifying a certificate for a route the haproxy configuration would not be configured to allow ALPN negotiation; the generated haproxy configuration confirms that the cert_config.map no longer has ALPN entries for our two routes / domains:
+Note the absence of a TLS key/certificate.
+Without specifying a certificate for a route the haproxy configuration would not be configured to support ALPN negotiation; the generated haproxy configuration confirms that the cert_config.map no longer has ALPN entries for our two routes / domains:

 	% oc rsh -n openshift-ingress router-default-7f55df7c8b-zqssw grep -r alpn . | grep cert_config.map
 	Defaulted container "router" out of: router, logs

-Having a destinationCACertificate for a re-encrypt route focuses on establishing trust between haproxy and the backend server and doesn't influence the ALPN negotiation process between the client and haproxy.
+Note, having a destinationCACertificate for a re-encrypt route focuses on establishing trust between haproxy and the backend server and doesn't influence the ALPN negotiation process between the client and haproxy.

 Looking at the output from curl we see that with just the destination certificate we can only negotiate HTTP/1.1: